 July 2 -- News reached Charles Town that England had declared war on France.
 Royal Gov. Lyttelton received the Assembly's support in raising funds for the war effort by raising taxes on run, bread and flour.
 Wealthy legislators, however, stopped short of further taxing real estate and chattel property.

 June 3 -- Alexander Wood recorded the value of his inventory, including "10 slaves: Ophella, his wife Jenny an Indian woman with two children, 7 yrs. old girl Phillis & 5 yr. old boy Frank; York an Indian fellow one of the hunters, old Moll almost past labor an Indian woman; Pompey black a carpenter; Hannibal black a field slave; Nero black a boy & hunter; Peter black."
 (Source: Goose Creek: A Definitive History, Vol. 1, p.
 88)

 Oct.
 26 -- Charles Pinckney, son of Col. Charles Pinckney and Ruth Brewton and a future architect of the U.S. Constituion, was born.

 Nov.
-23 -- Dr. Robert Broun dies and is buried in the St. James Goose Creek Chapel of Ease churchyard.
+23 -- Dr. Robert Broun died and was buried in the St. James Goose Creek Chapel of Ease churchyard.

 Nov.
-28 -- The American Navy was established, an entity that would play a huge role in Charleston's -- indeed, in South Carolina's -- 20th century history as well as the 18th.
+28 -- The American Navy was established, an entity that would play a huge role in Charleston's -- indeed, in South Carolina's -- 20th century history.